-Boscastle in Cornwall is probably best known for being the village that flooded and suffered extensive damage in 2004.
+Boscastle Cornwall is probably best known for being the village that flooded and suffered extensive damage in 2004.
 Two billion litres of water rushed into the village sweeping fifty cars out to sea and destroying homes, roads and buildings.
 Nowadays the small coastal village shows no scars of the past and makes a great place to explore the north coast of Cornwall.
-Here are our 5 best things to do in Boscastle with kids.
+Here are our 5 best things to do in Boscastle Cornwall with kids!

 1. Boscastle Harbour Walk